andyburke/node-storehouse/README.md

 ### As a standalone server:

 ```
-  Usage: silo [options]
+  Usage: storehouse [options]

   Options:

     -h, --help                 output usage information
-    -s, --secret <secret key>  Specify the secret key for the silo. !!REQUIRED!!
+    -s, --secret <secret key>  Specify the secret key for the storehouse. !!REQUIRED!!
     --nooverwrite              Do not allow files to be overwritten.
     --url <url>                Specify the upload url.
 Eg: --url "/uploadfile"  Default: /upload
     -d, --directory <path>     Specify the location to store files.
 Eg: --directory ./files  Default: ./